You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Louise is therefore passionate about providing all young people with the tools, support and guidance during their schooling years to enable them to fulfil their potential.

-both in mainstream secondary education and as part of the Youth Justice and prison estate.
+The majority of Vickie's career has been spent working with the vulnerable cohort within education, both in mainstream secondary education and as part of the Youth Justice and prison estate.
 Vickie strongly believes in inspiring all young people to develop their future aspirations.

 Passionate about motivating, encouraging ownership, independent choice, and improving life chances, Vickie understands the importance of careers education.
 Early exposure to careers programmes and industry information has proven to motivate and inspire young people, and allow them to develop their knowledge, understanding and skill set in preparation for the world of work.